 Dogs pulling people.
 Yay or nay?

-This isn’t as modern tech as you might expect, but actually some of the oldest around.
+This isn’t modern tech, but actually some of the oldest around.
 I’ll be upfront.
 Posts promoting this product on Facebook have many commenters crying for PETA’s help.
 Have it banned, it’s too cruel for comfort, they say.
 But is it, really?

 I asked some long-time dog lovers.
 Most feel their pets would love it.
-In fact, many dogs aren’t getting the exercise they would likely love to receive each day, and this device can make hitting those fitness goals easier and more fun to reach.
-Granted, we have to keep in mind that you would only use this dog-powered scooter with a healthy, young-(ish) animal of decent size.
+In fact, many dogs aren’t getting the exercise they would likely love to receive each day, and this device can make hitting those fitness goals easier and more fun.
+Granted, we have to keep in mind that you should only use this dog-powered scooter with a healthy, young-(ish) animal of decent size.
 Old Sam who’s suffering from arthritis and just wants to sit on the mat in the sunshine can stay home.
 Let him rest.

-And obviously, it’s not suited for lapdogs, unless you’re going to pull a Cabbage Patch Doll on a bike to the park (fun as that may be).
-Here are eight things to know about this cool, dog-powered device:
+And obviously, it’s not suited for lapdogs, unless you’re going to pull a cabbage patch doll on a bike to the park (fun as that may be).
+So, here are 8 things to know about this cool, dog-powered device:

 It’s not recommended for ‘spooky dogs’

 You have to know the temperament of your dog.
 If they freak out easily under new circumstances, this machine may not be for them.
 According to the maker, some dogs don’t take well to the restriction of lateral movement.

 This device is compatible with athletic, energetic dogs that can actually be reactive or aggressive, however.
 It gives them an outlet for all that energy and keeps their movements more controlled, making it safe for the public.
 For dogs that can’t be off leash, this may be a great way to let them run free!